TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Arrows*:
     * We cannot get the design for Tinkers arrows to work, and vanilla arrows are a lot more interesting now.
-    * The way modifiers function (large material costs) conflicts with the idea of disposable ammmo
+    * The way modifiers function (large material costs) conflicts with the idea of disposable ammo
     * What you may see is the ability to craft custom arrows in the Tinker Station, otherwise some of the old trait effects will return as crafting table recipes
 * *Bolts*:
     * Bolt crafting sucked, both in explaining to people and the mess of edge cases it caused in code